sswam/allemande/doc/nsfw/guide_nsfw.md

 - **Uncensored LLMs**: Most of our AI characters are up for sexual chat and role-play.
 - **Uncensored AI art**: We have many AI-art models that can make sexual images.
-- **Custom Characters**: We can create custom characters, but this feature is not user-friendly yet.
-Talk to the developer!
 - **AI art LoRAs**: Many LoRAs are available to improve your images.
 - **Search**: We have search engines that can return sexual images and videos.
+- **Fantasy Characters**: You can chat with a large number of famous fantasy characters, and draw them: Alice (in Wonderland), Geralt (the Witcher), Bonnibel (Princess Bubblegum) and various Muppets!
+This is not strictly a NSFW feature, but we are not presenting it to general users yet.
+- **Custom Characters**: We can install and create custom characters, but this feature is not user-friendly yet.
+Talk to the developer!

 ## Learning about the Adult Features